On the Security & Privacy in Federated Learning: Introduction

-The rapid growth of attack and defense proposals thwart efforts to determine the current security and privacy state of FL~\cite{Kairouz2021}.
-This article systematizes the current state of security and privacy in FL by developing two unifying taxonomies.
-First, we analyze the state-of-the-art (SoTA), which converges into a threat model.
-We further develop two holistic taxonomies for attacks and defenses by applying them to the reviewed articles.
-By this means, the proposed taxonomies solve the lack of consensus in attacks and defenses derived from the extensive attack surface and fast evolution of the technology.
-Therefore, our contributions are threefold: \begin{compactitem} \item We create a threat model describing all the assets that pose a risk for FL.
+\begin{compactitem} \item We create a threat model describing all the assets that pose a risk for FL.
 It identifies and makes understandable the FL's threats while considering its context. \item By applying the threat model, we develop two unifying novel taxonomies for attacks or defenses, which joins different lines of research regarding FL's security and privacy.
 The proposed taxonomies consider a wide range of parameters that unequivocally describe an attack or a defense. \item According to the proposed holistic taxonomies, we investigate the SoTA attacks and defenses and classify them accordingly.
-From there, we extract the relationships between attacks and defenses, metrics used for evaluation, and common experimental setups. \end{compactitem}
+From there, we extract the relationships between attacks and defenses, metrics used for evaluation, and standard experimental setups. \end{compactitem}